klaasnicolaas/Smarthome-homeassistant-config/README.md

 To inspire others I have set up this github and update it regularly with new code.
 Be free to use code from this repo for your own Home Assistant environment, keep in mind that you can not always copy everything line by line.
 If you can not get out, you can always contact me.

+This is by the way not my first [Home Assistant][home-assistant] configuration that you can find on Github.
+Since this year I have a second Home Assistant installation, you can read all about it on the website [www.student-techlife.com](https://student-techlife.com) and you can find the [configuration/repository][student-techlife] here on Github.

 ## Status Information

 | [![Gitlab CI][gitlabci-shield]][gitlabci] | [![GitHub Last Commit][last-commit-shield]][commits]|